 Prior to this role, Stuart completed a twenty-five-year career with the Morristown Bureau of Police in New Jersey where he served as a division commander and executive officer of the agency at the rank of Captain.
 In that role, Stuart managed the criminal investigations unit, internal affairs, research and planning, data analysis, training, police records, and public information.
 Prior to attaining the rank of Captain, Stuart worked his way through ranks and assignments, working in both uniformed patrol and investigative tracks.

-He is a co-founder and board member of the American Society of Evidence-Based Policing and was selected as a LEADS Scholar at the National Institute of Justice, where he advanced the use of research in the development of policing tactics and strategies.
+Stuart is a co-founder and board member of the American Society of Evidence-Based Policing and was selected as a Law Enforcement Advancing Data and Science (LEADS) Scholar at the National Institute of Justice, where he advanced the use of research in the development of policing tactics and strategies.

-He received a B.A. in Justice Studies from the College of Saint Elizabeth in Morristown, N.J., a Master of Studies (MSt) in Applied Criminology and Police Management at the University of Cambridge in the United Kingdom, and an Executive Master of Public Administrator program at the Robert F. Wagner Graduate School of Public Service at New York University.
+He received a Bachelor of Arts in Justice Studies from the College of Saint Elizabeth in Morristown, New Jersey, a Master of Studies in Applied Criminology and Police Management at the University of Cambridge in the United Kingdom, and an Executive Master of Public Administration at the Robert F. Wagner Graduate School of Public Service at New York University.